 In today’s ‘VUCA’ world—characterised by volatility, uncertainty, complexity and ambiguity— it is becoming harder and harder to get right.
 As discontinuity becomes the norm and the most established business models come under threat, business leaders may need to adapt their models or develop new ones.
-How can organisations achieve sustainable success in a constantly changing environment?
+How can organisations achieve sustainable success in a constantly changing environment with management accounting?

 Business as usual no longer exists